Can you make a living from CFD trading?

 • Do some social trading

-Unfortunately, being a hedge fund manager is not a possibility for most traders.
+Unfortunately, being a hedge fund manager is not a possibility for most traders, as one of the main skills required is raising money from investors, as well as having a profitable trading strategy.

 It’s probably the most practical option for profitable traders who want to try and earn a living from CFD trading.
 However, it may not be around forever, if the regulators clamp down on it, so make hay as the sun shines, as they say.